zhouhuashan/onnxruntime/docs/Coding Conventions and Standards.md

 ## Code Style

-Google style from https://google.github.io/styleguide/cppguide.html with 3 minor alterations:
+Google style from https://google.github.io/styleguide/cppguide.html with a few minor alterations:

 * Max line length 120
   *	Aim for 80, but up to 120 is fine.